ethanc8/opencv-python-docs/source/cv2.md

 :param array: Raster image (single-channel, 8-bit or floating-point 2D array) or an array ($1 \times N$ or $N \times 1$ ) of 2D points (Point or Point2f ).
 :type array: cv2.typing.MatLike
 :param binaryImage: If it is true, all non-zero image pixels are treated as 1's.
-The parameter isused for images only. @returns moments.
+The parameter isused for images only.
 :type binaryImage: bool
+:return: moments.
-:rettype: cv2.typing.Moments
+:rtype: cv2.typing.Moments
 ````